The Good Life and God (Matthew 6:1-18)

 Here’s a big problem: that we can do religious things and completely miss the point.
 We can go through all the motions — attending church, praying, giving, serving — and completely miss the point.
 It’s not that these things are wrong.
 It’s that they’re a means to an end.
 The means is God.
 Whenever we pursue these things but don’t pursue God we’re putting our souls in danger.

 Let me close with a goofy story.
 A man was standing at the gates of heaven waiting to be admitted.
-To the man’s utter shock, Peter said, “You have to earn a thousands points to be admitted to heaven.
+To the man’s utter shock, Peter said, “You have to earn a thousand points to be admitted to heaven.
 What have you done to earn your points?”

 The man replied, “I’ve never heard that before: but I think I’ll do alright.
 I was raised in a Christian home and have always been a part of the church.
 I have Sunday school attendance pins that go down the floor.
 I went to a Christian college and graduate school and have probably led hundreds of people to Christ.
 I’m now an elder in my church and am quite supportive of what the people of God do.
 I have three children, two boys and a girl.
 My oldest boy is a pastor and the younger is a staff person with a ministry to the poor.
 My daughter and her husband are missionaries.
 I have always tithed and am now giving well over 30% of my income to God’s work.
 I’m a bank executive and work with the poor in our city trying to get low income mortgages.”